alphagov/tech-ops/cyber-security/components/csls-splunk-broker/docs/user-guide.md

 To have your logs routed to your own index you need to:

-1. Discover the GUID of your service instance `cf service mu-splunk-service --guid`
+1. Discover the GUID of your service instance `cf service my-splunk-service --guid`
 2. Make a request to Cyber Security team that you want your logs shipped to a seperate index and provide them with the service-instance GUID obtained above.